Boosted B2C user trust and international conversion rates in India, Brazil and Mexico through better UX

 Product purchasing funnel (Post search and browse) - showcasing Know Your Customer (KYC) workflow -

 These mobile, tablet, and desktop change annotations below are a great explanation of the final design, highlighting the important Import Fees Deposit information, with a “Details” link available for a total price breakdown.
-These annotated comps were utilized in Product Management and Engineering discussions for team transparency (offering insight into team communication).
+These annotated comps were utilized in Product Management and Engineering discussions for team transparency and aided in implementation.

 Mobile workflow change annotations -